5 Great Egg-Layers With Fluffy Feathered Feet

 - Pekin Bantams.
 These chickens look like a miniature version of the Cochin but are unrelated.
 They lay up to 110 small-sized eggs yearly.
 Pekin Bantams are sweet and docile, and easy to care for.

-- Booted Bantam.
-This breed is mainly kept as a show bird, but they are ok egg layers, laying up to 120 tiny eggs per year.
+- Belgian Bearded d’Uccle.
+This breed is mainly kept as a show bird, but they are ok egg layers, laying up to 3 small white eggs per week.

 - Frizzle chicken.
 A Frizzle chicken is a breed, but it’s mostly seen as a chicken variety instead of a breed.
 There are frizzled varieties of chicken breeds, such as Polish, Silkies, and Cochins.
 Depending on the frizzle variety, you’ll get around 2-3 eggs per week.